 University of Toronto researcher Christopher Lawson has partnered with key industrial players to establish the Waste to Chemicals (W2C) Alliance, with funding from NSERC and Mitacs, along with support from the Ontario Water Consortium.
 The Alliance is focused on generating medium-chain fatty acids (MCFAs) through innovative anaerobic digestion techniques that convert organic waste into valuable products.

 The Ontario water industry is evolving.
-And so is the Ontario Water Consortium, with expanded offerings for post-secondary institutions and technology companies available through paid partnerships.
+And so is the Ontario Water Consortium, with expanded offerings available through paid partnerships.

 Ontario Water Consortium enables water solutions that addresses the big challenges of today.
 As the platform for industry, academia, government, and end-users, OWC connects leaders at the forefront of water innovation.